Partner Sites

 BusinessBecause

-Stanford Graduate School of Business offers the world’s best MBA program for the fourth consecutive year—that’s according to the QS MBA Ranking 2024.
+Stanford Graduate School of Business has the world’s best MBA program for the fifth consecutive year—that’s according to the QS MBA Ranking 2025.

-The ranking of global full-time MBA programs by QS Quacquarelli Symonds is dominated by big-name US business schools, with The Wharton School rising to second and Harvard Business School dropping to third—a reverse of last year’s ranking.
+The ranking of global full-time MBA programs by QS Quacquarelli Symonds is dominated by big-name US business schools, with The Wharton School and Harvard Business School coming in second and third for a second year in a row.

-The UK’s London Business School (LBS) and France’s HEC Paris make up the world’s five best business schools, according to QS.
+The US-based MIT Sloan School of Management and the UK’s London Business School (LBS) make up the world’s five best business schools, according to QS.

 Top 20 MBA programs

-Cambridge Judge is the second UK top-20 school and rises from 12th to eighth this year, making it the biggest gainer among the top 20.
-Most business schools remain in similar positions compared with the 2023 ranking.
+Cambridge Judge is the second UK school to rank among the top 20 and rises from joint ninth to seventh this year, making it one of the biggest gainers among the top 20.
+It's joined by Imperial College Business School which rises to 18th from 20th.
+Most business schools remain in similar positions compared with the 2024 ranking.

 Winners and losers outside of the top 20

-Elsewhere, the best MBA outside of Europe and the US is Asia’s National University of Singapore (NUS), which climbs to joint 24th with Copenhagen Business School.
+Elsewhere in the ranking, the best MBA outside of Europe and the US remains Asia’s National University of Singapore (NUS), which places 25th this year, dropping one place.

-There are only two other Asia-Pacific full-time MBA programs ranked by QS among the global top 30: China’s Tsinghua University School of Economics and Management and Australia’s Melbourne Business School (MBS).
+There is only one other Asia-Pacific full-time MBA program ranked by QS among the global top 30: China’s Tsinghua University School of Economics and Management.

-As China’s highest-ranked full-time MBA program, according to QS, Tsinghua rises one place to 28th.
-It is Asia’s second highest-ranked MBA due to its Thought Leadership, Employability and Return on Investment.
+As China’s highest-ranked full-time MBA program, according to QS, Tsinghua places 29th.
+It is Asia’s second highest-ranked MBA due mainly to its Thought Leadership and Return on Investment, for which it ranks 14th and joint 10th, respectively.

-Other notable performers are Rotman School of Management in Toronto, Canada’s highest ranked full-time MBA in 40th; EGADE Business School in Mexico, which ranks 62nd, taking Latin America’s highest position; and American University of Beirut’s Suliman S. Olayan School of Business (OSB) in Lebanon, which ranks 68th globally, up 11 from last year.
+Other notable performers are Rotman School of Management in Toronto, Canada’s highest-ranked full-time MBA in 39th position; EGADE Business School in Mexico, which ranks 56th, jumping six points from last year and once again taking Latin America’s highest position; and Leeds University Business School in the UK, which sees the biggest jump among all schools in the top 100, rising 30 points to come in 72nd.

 QS vs Financial Times, US News Rankings

 You should never take one ranking as fact.
-Instead, compare MBA rankings and track a business school’s performance over time.
+Instead, compare all MBA rankings, including those published by the Financial Times (FT) and US News, and track a business school’s performance over time.

 Rankings also differ in methodologies, which mean results vary.
-US News ranks University of Chicago’s Booth School of Business and Northwestern University School of Management in first and second while the QS ranking places them outside the top 10, ranking 14th and 12th respectively.
+US News ranks University of Chicago’s Booth School of Business and Northwestern University School of Management in joint third while the QS ranking places them outside the top 10, ranking 11th and 15th respectively.

 INSEAD, which comes second in the FT ranking, ranks 11th in the QS ranking.
-Despite Stanford topping the QS ranking, it comes fourth in the FT and sixth in US News.
+It is also important to keep in mind that US News only includes American universities, so results will vary significantly with the FT and QS rankings.

 QS MBA Ranking methodology